-In this blog we present to you all a topic, Types of Risks in Banks which is very important with respect to the upcoming Banking and Government Exams like RBI Grade B, RBI Assistant, SEBI, NABARD, SIDBI, SBI PO, IBPS PO, IBPS Clerk, etc. We will be discussing a brief overview of the Types of Risks in Banks, Concept of risks and definition of different types of risks in bank industry.
+In this blog, we present to you all a topic, Types of Risks in Banks which is very important with respect to the upcoming Banking and Government Exams like RBI Grade B, RBI Assistant, SEBI, NABARD, SIDBI, SBI PO, IBPS PO, IBPS Clerk, etc. We will be discussing a brief overview of the Types of Risks in Banks, Concept of risks and definition of different types of risks in the bank industry.
 We hope after reading this blog you become aware of the topic which in turn will help you in the General Awareness section of various Banking and Government Examinations.
 Read about the Types of Risks in Banks – Concepts and Definition below.

 What are Risks?

 A bank faces many different types of risks and these need to be managed very carefully.
 The risks in Banks arise due to the occurrence of some expected or unexpected events in the economy or the financial markets.
-Risks can also arise from staff oversight or mala fide intention, which causes erosion in the values of assets thus leading to reduction the bank’s intrinsic value.
+Risks can also arise from staff oversight or mala fide intention, which causes erosion in the values of assets thus leading to a reduction the bank’s intrinsic value.

 Types of Risks in Banks

-Broadly speaking, Risks in Banking sector are of two types namely Systematic Risks and Unsystematic Risks.
+Broadly speaking, Risks in the Banking sector are of two types namely Systematic Risks and Unsystematic Risks.
 Lets us define these two types of risks in Banks and understand the concept behind them.

 - It is the risk inherent to the entire market or say a market segment, and it can affect a large number of assets.